SeunginLyu/seungin-lyu/_posts/2018-09-26-lost,-and-found.md

 ![](/uploads/IMG_3413.jpg)

+When I was told to do a project that is in a context similar to that of [_Forgot Your Password_](https://arambartholl.com/forgot-your-password/)_?_ by Aram Bartholl, I felt deeply engaged by this notion of "presenting to an audience a contextual collection of forgotten (or lost) personal belongings".
+The X-Factor of _Forgot Your Password?,_ to me, was the manner in which the artist approached the audience.
+The title provokes the audience by softly implying that "your pass words might be here".
+I

-Apparently, we need a better medium to deliver this information to whoever might be relevant.
-With inspirations from [_Forgot Your Password_](https://arambartholl.com/forgot-your-password/) by Aram Bartholl ([here](https://seungin-lyu.com/2018/09/15/thoughts-on-forgot-your-password-by-aram-bartholl.html) is my previous blog post on the piece), I created "_Lost, and Found?",_ a photo book of individual items from the lost and found cabinet in September, 2018.
+I created "_Lost, and Found?",_ a photo catalog of individual items from the lost and found cabinet in September, 2018.

 To DOs;